Privacy Policy

 Scope of The Policy

+Some of our services are arranged by employers or partner organisations.
+Where this applies, individuals may choose to participate and provide their personal data through registration forms, questionnaires, bookings, appointments, and related health service processes.
 This privacy policy gives you information about how VFH collects and uses your personal data belonging to you or your personnel in the context of providing healthcare services to you or your business through any of the other ways we interact, as set out in more detail in paragraph 3 below.

 In this Privacy Policy we seek to abide by the letter and spirit of the guidelines laid out by the ICO on their webpage on the ‘Right to be Informed’.

+Our services are not generally directed at children.
+Where we process children’s personal data, we will do so in accordance with applicable data protection law and any relevant consent or parental responsibility requirements.
 If you wish to report any knowledge of a child contacting us and providing personal data without parental consent, please notify us at info@vitalflow-health.com and we will then delete the applicable personal data.
 If we become aware of a child contacting us, we will also delete the applicable personal data.

 Controller